 Vendors will usually claim to handle most of your requirements, which makes it hard to choose between them.
 But certain features help separate contenders from pretenders.
 Here is a rundown of the features and leading-edge technologies that can make the biggest difference in improving HR processes, organized by the main software modules in core HR, talent management, workforce management and service delivery.

 One big differentiator, according to Sommer, is the presence of a payroll module.
-Many HRMSes don't have one.
+Some HRMSes don't have one.
 The next question to ask is about the type of integration with third-party payroll providers.
 An HRMS that handles payroll might need to outsource part of this function to pay overseas employees, for example.

-Close integration with the ERP finance module is essential, according to Jones.
+Close integration with the ERP finance module is essential, according to HR consultant Jones.
 It allows analysis of questions, such as whether to hire two part-timers or one full-timer for a certain job, or the most cost-effective way to get work done around the clock with a global workforce.

 Managing standard benefits such as health, dental, life and disability insurance, 401(k) retirement plans, tuition reimbursement and tax-advantaged flexible spending accounts is a longstanding function of core HR.